-This page provides a summary of information and resources to help new participants to the IETF get started at IETF 116.
+This page provides a summary of information and resources to help new participants to the IETF.

-Welcome to IETF 116!
-We have several of events designed to introduce and integrate IETF new participants to the community.
+Welcome New Participants!
+We have several resources designed to introduce and integrate IETF new participants to the community.
+This includes tutorials and web pages that describe the IETF processes and provide overviews of IETF technical work.
+You will also find information about what types of accounts you'll need.
 Dive in and have fun!

 New Participants' Overview